 After working in the aircraft industry during the 1950s, David wanted to return to teaching.
 He and Joanna had a plan to create a small boarding school which could provide individual attention to boys who had struggled in their previous schools.
 In 1961, David and Joanna started looking for somewhere to start their school and found Northease Manor.
 They moved in with their three children; the building work began and continued through the harsh winter of 1962/3.
 Finances were tight, but their extended family chipped in, David’s brother donated a trampoline, one of Joanna’s brothers gave a sailing boat, another, Pat, became the school doctor and David’s sister loaned cash to convert part of the stable block to residential accommodation.
 The first couple of boys arrived in the Spring of 1963, but the school really opened in the Autumn of that year with six or so boys and a couple of teachers.

 And the vision?
 It is nicely summed up by David’s words in the school’s first prospectus “This is a school for boys whose characters are likely to benefit their fellow men and no boy is excluded by current weakness in school subjects, even if success in written examinations has so far been out of the question”.

-Sadly, in October 1970, while resting after a game of hockey with the boys, David (aged 54) died suddenly of a heart attack.
-A dedicated team of staff helped Joanna keep the school going.
-Joanna eventually moved into Lewes where she joined the Town Council and became Mayor of Lewes in 1986.
+Sadly, in October 1970, after a game of hockey with the boys, David (aged 54) died suddenly of a heart attack.
+A dedicated team of staff helped Joanna keep the school going over the rest of that school year.
+Roger Dennien, a teacher at Stowe School and still not yet 30, was appointed Head.
+Joanna sold the school buildings for less than the highest bid to ensure its survival.
+She eventually moved into Lewes where she joined the Town Council and became Mayor of Lewes in 1986.
+She died in 2007.

 The Carters treated the school as an extension of their family and Northease maintains this family feel even today.
 All members of the school community work together for the good of the students, and it is a bustling lively place.